 "It is a little-known fact that LSD can be injected intravenously.
 In 1972, a hippie in Oakland, California flushed a full syringe of lysergic acid diethylamide down the toilet in anticipation of a police raid.
 Surprisingly, rather than clogging up the building plumbing, the small syringe found its way into the city’s combined sewer system..."
 Read more.

 "Scratch that.
-Graduation from Brown was the best day of his life until 8:49 that evening when his father, whom he had admired, loved, and deeply adored, but largely from a distance, was announced dead on arrival at Providence Hospital..."
+Graduation from Brown was the best day of his life until 8:49 that evening when his father, whom he had admired, loved, and deeply adored, but largely from a distance, was pronounced dead on arrival at Providence Hospital..."
 Read more.

 "Oh, how the president smiled when an aide brought him that news.
 He gave the man a warm handshake and didn’t fire him until the following week..."
 Read more.